oxgirl2000/oxgirl2000.github.io/src/content/plain/intro.md

 ---

-hello, i am either Faadhi or 0x, depending on the day.
+- hello, i am 0x and/or faadhi.

 i build tools, make noise, and cook spicy.

-i love playing the role of art tech support, simplifying the process of creating with tech for those that have bigger fish to steam.
+i often play the role of art tech support

-often i find myself ...
+i love simplifying the process of creating with tech by developing friendlier interfaces.